alefbragin/shef/README.md

 Shef a simple automation tool for provisioning and deployment written in POSIX Shell.

+Also Shef can be used to make scripts with conditional inclusion.
+It is helpful for make packages for variuos platforms.

 **WARNING**: This software is in an early experimental stage, use it with caution.

 ## Installation